SB-property on metric structures: Probability algebras and expansions by a generic automorphism.

 We put together the maps defined for all indexes $i$ and build $\phi\colon \modA \to \modB $ (that only depends on $n$ and $\epsilon$) by taking the direct sum of the maps $\phi$ defined on each $I_{b_i}$.
 Then $d(\phi T \phi^{-1},S)=d(\phi T,S\phi)\leq \displaystyle\sum_{1\leq i}\left(\frac{\alpha_i}{n}+ \frac{\epsilon}{2^i}\right)=\frac{1}{n}+ \epsilon$.
 Since we can choose $n$ and $\epsilon $ arbitrarily, then $(\modA,T)$ and $(\modB,S)$ are isomorphic up to perturbations of the automorphism.

 \end{proof}

-In the language of perturbations, we can say that Theorem \ref{SB-APrA} shows that $APrA$ has the SB-property up to perturbations of the automorphism.
-As mentioned in the introduction the theory $APrA$ is stable, not superstable and $\aleph_0$-stable up to pertubations (see [10]).
-Thus, it provides an example of a complete theory which is not superstable but has the \emph{SB-property up to perturbations of the automorphism}, which is an interesting result if we see it under the light of Fact \ref{superstable-SB}.
+In the language of perturbations, Theorem \ref{SB-APrA} shows that $APrA$ has the SB-property up to perturbations of the automorphism.
+As mentioned in the introduction the theory $APrA$ is stable, not superstable and $\aleph_0$-stable up to perturbations (see [10]).
+By Fact \ref{superstable-SB} and its continuous counterpart Theorem \ref{TeoSuperstableSB} it does not have the SB-property (by Fact \ref{F:Rudolph} the $SB$-property even fails for separable models).
+This seems to point out an interesting fact around the stability spectrum when we see it up to perturbation, we may recover the desired properties (in this case isomorphism) up to perturbation.

+\begin{preg} Assume $T$ is $\aleph_0$-stable up to perturbations of some predicates and functions.
+Also assume $T$ is non-multidimensional.
+Does $T$ have the $SB$-property up to perturbations? \end{preg}